servalproject/batphone/CURRENT-RELEASE.md

 use these technologies you must agree to indemnify the Serval Project from any such claims.

-Serval Mesh will interfere with the normal operation of your Android device.
+The Serval Mesh software will attempt to copy all files shared using the Rhizome file dissemination service to all other phones and devices running the Serval Mesh software, regardless of size, content or intended recipient.
+The Serval Project cannot be held responsible for the legality or propriety of any files received via Rhizome, nor for any loss, damage or offence caused by the transfer of any content via Rhizome.

-In particular, while activated, it will take control of your device's WiFi network and use it to contact other Serval Mesh devices in the vicinity.
-This will cut it off from any existing WiFi network.
+See the disclaimers below.

 What's new since 0.08
 ---------------------